 - Employer-Sponsored Retirement Plans: Almost every full-time employee will have access to a 401k or something similar.
 Take advantage of these accounts, preferably maxing out every plan you have access to if you can (assuming you have at least some decent investment options).
 It’s an easy way to save without having to exercise any self-control.

-- Capital One 360 – Everyone should have cash savings for short-term and longer-term goals.
-The best way to save for these type of goals is to automate your savings towards these goals.
-The key, though, is to keep that money separated from your primary stash.
+- Capital One 360: Everyone should have cash savings for short-term and longer-term goals.
+The best way to save for these types of goals is to automate your savings towards these goals.
+The key, though, is to keep that money separate from your primary stash.
 I have a bunch of different sub-accounts that I’ve opened up through Capital One 360.
-Each month, Capital One 360 withdraws a set amount into each of these accounts.
+Each month, Capital One 360 withdraws a set amount from my primary bank account and into each of these accounts.
 I get to save without even noticing it.
 If you’ve never used Capital One 360, I highly recommend it.

-- Albert – Even after you’ve done all of your saving, there’s value in trying to squeeze out a little bit more savings.
-I use Albert to do that for me.
-It monitors my checking account, figures out if I have a surplus, and saves small sums for me that it thinks I won’t notice in a separate FDIC insured bank account.
+- Dobot: Even after you’ve done all of your saving, there’s value in trying to squeeze out a little bit more savings by using microsavings apps.
+I use Dobot to do that for me.
+It monitors my checking account, figures out if I have a surplus, and saves small sums for me that it feels I won’t notice.
 It’s like making your plate smaller by having someone else pull food off your plate that you probably don’t need to eat.
-If you find that you can’t handle the extra savings, just turn it off.
-My guess is you’ll start getting used to seeing extra money getting saved every few days.
-Check out my review on Albert for more info.
+If you find that you can’t handle the extra savings, just turn off the app.
+My guess is most of you will start getting used to seeing extra money getting saved every few days.
+And once you’re used to it, it’s not a big deal.
+Check out my Dobot review for more info.

 You Don’t Need To Force Yourself To Save

 Saving money might involve some self-control, I won’t deny that.
 With things like credit cards, it’s not all that hard to spend more than you have.
 But when you make your pile of money look much smaller, you’ll naturally start spending less simply because you’ll feel like you have less money to spend.